soitun/oio-sds/Variables.md

 ### resolver.cache.root.ttl.default

-> In any shard resolver instanciated, sets the default TTL on the root entries
+> In any shard resolver instantiated, sets the default TTL on the root entries

  * default: **0**
  * type: gint64